 - Dimensions: The shaft will be 15m in diameter and approximately 35m in depth.
 The headhouse will have a maximum footprint of 15m by 15m and will reach a maximum height of 10m.

 - Traffic movements: We anticipate there will be approximately 64 HGV movements per day while we build the tunnel to Eltham.
 We anticipate there will be 58 HGV movements per day at peak times while we build the tunnel to Crayford.

-- The tunnel to Eltham will be built between January 2021 and December 2022.
+- The tunnel from Hurst to Eltham is scheduled to be built between June 2021 and July 2022.

-- The tunnel to Crayford will be built between January 2023 and September 2023.
+- The tunnel from Hurst to Crayford is scheduled to be built between July 2022 and February 2023.

 - The headhouse is scheduled to be built between April 2023 and April 2024.